 Meth abuse is a reasonably common addiction among substance use disorders.
 There are many treatment options available for those suffering from meth addiction.
-Rehab programs offered at addiction treatment facilities are known to be the most effective ways to combat this addiction safely because of the round the clock supervision by medical professionals.
+Rehab programs offered at addiction treatment facilities are known to be the most effective ways to combat this addiction safely because of the round the clock supervision by treatment professionals.

 According to the 2017 National Survey on Drug Use and Health, there were an estimated 964,000 people aged 12 and up that had a meth use disorder that year in 2017 and required some form of substance abuse treatment.
 Meth comes in several ways and can be snorted, smoked, injected, or ingested orally.
 When smoking or injecting the drug, it very quickly gets to the brain and in the bloodstream, causing an immediate, intense “rush”.
 These effects work together and amplify the drug’s addiction potential and raise the likelihood of developing one or more of many different health complications.

-In our Laguna Hills methamphetamine detox program, we medically support and clinically supervise our clients to help keep their withdrawal symptoms under control.
+In our Laguna Hills methamphetamine detox program, we support and supervise our clients to help keep their withdrawal symptoms under control.
 This ensures that the meth detox process is efficient and safe.
 With proper clinical supervision, we can minimize the risk of a recovering meth user suffering a relapse or overdose.